-In 2017, we saw an increase in third-party related breaches bring a renewed focus to third-party risk management.
+In 2017, we saw an increase in third-party related data breaches bring a renewed focus to third-party risk management.
 But with this renewed focus, comes new challenges.
 From increased regulations and more involvement from the boardroom to greater financial implications, third-party risk management has the potential to get even more interesting in 2018.

 Here are a few trends we expect to see this year: